cysouw/diathesis/text/c04_reflexive.md

 ### [ NAD | –ND ] Reflexive anticausative + dative

-Some ditransitives allow for an anticausative marked with a reflexive pronoun [@Next].
+Some ditransitives allow for an anticausative marked with a reflexive pronoun [@next].

 :::ex
 a.
 Er bietet mir neue Perspektiven.
 b.
 Neue Perspektiven bieten sich mir.
 :::

-This might be more widespread with 'free datives' [@Next a], but the grammatical status of examples like [@Next b] deserves further investigation.
+This might be more widespread with 'free datives' [@next a], but the grammatical status of examples like [@next b] deserves further investigation.

 :::ex
 a.
 Ich schließe dir den Schrank.